 As another means of helping you navigate this transition, we have created several Academic Tips worksheets, including a “Top 10 Tips for Navigating the Online Transition” for you to utilize throughout the semester.
 The PDF for this resource and all other Academic Tips Worksheets designed with the virtual class experience in mind can be found on the Academic Tips Worksheets page, within the Virtual Learning menu.

 Whether you have taken online classes or not, this transition is likely to require a unique approach from traditional in-person course formats.
 If you are finding it challenging to navigate how to connect with your professors during this time, check out our “Talking to Faculty Guide.”
-If you are unsure of where to turn with questions or concerns, we encourage you to check out our list of resources, our description of offices on campus, and the Office of the Dean of Students.
-Additionally, if you are in need of further support in this transition, please email email@example.com and we will help however possible.
+If you are unsure of where to turn with questions or concerns, we encourage you to check out our description of offices on campus and the Office of the Dean of Students.
+Additionally, if you are in need of further support in this transition, please email firstname.lastname@example.org and we will help however possible.